Join the fastest-growing Food community on Pinterest

 8. Chocolate Crinkle Cookies

-Chocolate crinkle cookies are soft and fudgy and coated in powdered sugar and they are one of the best holiday cookies because they look festive and are easy to make and they have a rich chocolate flavor that everyone loves and they are perfect for cookie swaps or parties and they bring joy to holiday baking.
+Chocolate crinkle cookies are soft, fudgy, and beautifully coated in powdered sugar.
+They look festive and are easy to make, featuring a rich chocolate flavor that everyone loves.
+They are perfect for cookie swaps or parties and bring pure joy to holiday baking.

 Ingredients